Prickly Pear Moth

 They normally pupate in white cocoons amongst the ground debris.
 In captivity, some pupated at the top of their jar, and some at the bottom.

-The adult is fawn with faint dark dots and lines on the wings, and has a long nose.
+The adult is fawn with faint dark dots and lines on the wings.
 The moth normally rests with its wings wrapped around its body.
 The moth has a wingspan of about 2 cms.